savo92/fetchy-js/README.md

 node-fetch also isn't 100% Fetch specification-compliant.
 There's a list of [known differences](https://github.com/bitinn/node-fetch/blob/master/LIMITS.md) One of the main differences is that node-fetch throws custom FetchError. fetchy-js is hiding this difference by returning `TypeError` as the Fetch specification says.

+### What fetchy-js does to uniform the interface
+fetchy-js works also as an interface over node-fetch and Github's WHATWG Fetch polyfill.
+One of the most important thing it did is the normalization of the error raising.
+This means that it doesn't throw `TypeError` nor `FetchError`.
+Instead, it raises a `FetchyError`, when a network error is occurred or the HTTP status code of the reponse is < 200 or > 299.
+Moreover, when the retry logic is enabled, the `FetchyError` (that will be thrown after that all the attempts are failed) will contain ALL the failed Responses or `Error` occurred.

 ## License
 This library is licensed under the MIT license.